Troubleshooting ESXi datastore or VMFS volume that is full or near capacity

 This is a list of some potential issues that may affect virtual machines residing on a VMFS that is full:

-VMotion failures ESXi hosts that are in a cluster that have VMware HA/DRS enabled may encounter failures when VMotion attempts to move a virtual machine from one host to another.
-It is possible for this failure to occur when it may not be immediately identified as a failure because VMware DRS can be configured to VMotion virtual machines without interaction from an administrator.
+ESXi hosts that are in a cluster that have VMware HA/DRS enabled may encounter failures when vMotion attempts to move a virtual machine from one host to another.
+It is possible for this failure to occur when it may not be immediately identified as a failure because VMware DRS can be configured to vMotion virtual machines without interaction from an administrator.
+Storage vMotion or migrations typically fail at 90% or higher when the destination datastore lacks sufficient space for the virtual machine or its overhead files.

-Snapshot creation/commit When a snapshot is taken or committed to the virtual machine, data is written to the VMFS file system.
-If the file system is unable to accommodate the additional data, the snapshot does not grow, does not get written, or is not committed.
+When a snapshot is taken or committed to the virtual machine, data is written to the VMFS file system.
+Snapshots require space to write new data.
+If the file system is full, snapshots cannot grow, does not get writtenand consolidation (committing) may fail due to lack of space for the redo logs.

-File copy, ls commands and a variety of Linux-level functions perform poorly when the VMFS file system is full.
+System commands like ls and other file management functions perform poorly or time out when the VMFS volume is exhausted.
 Though less likely to affect virtual machine availability, these issues impact ESXi system administrators and must be resolved.

 Note: Journaling filesystems (like VMFS) are generally capable of maintaining proper performance when at nearly full capacity.
 However, the probability of performance problems is greatly increased when the filesystem becomes 100% full.

-Unpredictability It is difficult to predict precisely how a full filesystem may create issues because VMFS is a core element of the ESXi host.
+It is difficult to predict precisely how a full filesystem may create issues because VMFS is a core element of the ESXi host.
 To ensure more efficient troubleshooting and system operation, keep VMFS below the thresholds defined above.
+The vSphere Client may report errors indicating an "Inaccessible" datastore or failures in writing VMFS metadata.

 Note: This is not a comprehensive list of all possible issues, but it identifies important issues that have been reported in past instances of a full VMFS file system.